wzygzlm/abmof_client/README.md

 make

-3. run the server, 4097 is the port number
+3. run the client, 4097 is the server port number.
+It's not fixed and could changed by the server.

 ./abmof_client_TCP 4097 10000 10000 1 for TCP
 ./abmof_client_UDP 4097 10000 10000 0 for UDP